Federal Iraq before Ramadan

 Day 1 – Arrival in Baghdad

-We will be welcoming you throughout the day, picking you up at the airport, and checking in at the hotel.
+The Iraq expedition will start with picking you up from the airport, followed by checking in the hotel.

 Overnight in Baghdad.